Churches Together E-Newsletter

 Queen’s Award for Farnham ASSIST

-This is the highest award given to volunteer groups across the UK.
-It is awarded for outstanding achievement by groups who volunteer their own time to enhance and improve the lives of others.
+On Sunday 1st October 2017, Farnham ASSIST was presented with the Queen’s Award for Voluntary Service.
+This is the highest award given to volunteer groups across the UK for outstanding work done in their local communities by groups who volunteer their own time to enhance and improve the lives of others.

-In recognition of the Award, Farnham ASSIST’s Manager, June Trantom and the former Manager, Brian Kurton had the honour of attending a Royal Garden Party at Buckingham Palace at the end of May (picture left).
+The award had been announced at Buckingham Palace on 2nd June 2017.
+Farnham ASSIST’s Manager, June Trantom and the former Manager, Brian Kurton had the honour of attending a Royal Garden Party at Buckingham Palace at the end of May.

-Farnham ASSIST is an organisation associated with Churches Together in Farnham (please see our “Associates” page).
+Farnham ASSIST is associated with Churches Together in Farnham (please see our “Associates” page).
 It is an independent Charity.

 In Memoriam ...